A warm welcome to

 The Warkworth Flower show in August is a spectacular annual event in the village, once the only 'holiday' day people were allowed to take so they could enter with their vegetables etc. Warkworth Flower Show this year is on Saturday August 15 2015, catalogues will be available in the Village shop.

-* We supply your first bag of logs costing £6.99 for the wood burner.
-Further supplies are available at Homebase in Alnwick.
+* We supply all firelighting items including a large bag of logs for the wood burner, further supplies are available at Homebase in Alnwick.

 Errors and omissions excepted